-Yesterday I went to my brilliant beautician, who I have been seeing for 23 years, and spent an hour and a half having all my naughty bits removed.
+Yesterday I went to my brilliant beautician, who I have been seeing for 23 years, and spent an hour and a half having all my skin tags removed.

 Today I look like a Garibaldi biscuit.
 I may have mentioned that yesterday.

-This morning , wearing my purple ensemble I ironed and tidied up before my wonderful cleaner arrived.
+This morning , wearing my purple ensemble I ironed, and cleaned up before my wonderful cleaner arrived.
 I wanted her to do things in the kitchen which four baskets of ironing would have prevented.